vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 1. Amending an iceberg order to increase size will increase the total and remaining quantities of the order and time priority of the order is not lost (<a name="0014-ORDT-023" href="#0014-ORDT-023">0014-ORDT-023</a>).
 2. Amending an iceberg order to decrease size will decrease the total and remaining quantities and time priority of the order is not lost (<a name="0014-ORDT-024" href="#0014-ORDT-024">0014-ORDT-024</a>).
 3. Amend an iceberg order to decrease size so that the displayed quantity is decreased.
 Total, displayed and remaining quantity is decreased, margin is recalculated and released and time priority is not lost (<a name="0014-ORDT-025" href="#0014-ORDT-025">0014-ORDT-025</a>)
-4. In Spot market, amend an iceberg order to decrease size so that the displayed quantity is decreased.
-Total, displayed and remaining quantity is decreased, margin is recalculated and released and time priority is not lost. (<a name="0014-ORDT-103" href="#0014-ORDT-103">0014-ORDT-103</a>)

 #### Iceberg Order Cancellation

 1. Cancelling an iceberg order will cancel the order, remove it from the order book , release margin and update order book to reflect the change (<a name="0014-ORDT-026" href="#0014-ORDT-026">0014-ORDT-026</a>)
-1. In Spot market, cancelling an iceberg order will cancel the order, remove it from the order book , release holding asset and update order book to reflect the change (<a name="0014-ORDT-104" href="#0014-ORDT-104">0014-ORDT-104</a>)

 #### Iceberg Order Execution